 My council authority required almost a dozen submissions, another six forms and a few certificates to satisfy their application standards.
 The red tape seems endless, but achievable by an owner builder.
 I needed to have plans in triplicate, drawings, surveys, site plans etc all to scale, all easily read and produced by the correct tradesman or professional.

 To be specific, they needed survey and house siting, environmental plan, clearing plan, bushfire provisions, house plans, soils test results, foundation plans, wind rating, shed plans, driveway plan, general waste plan, water waste plan, and basix commitments.

 I found the owner building of my steel home kit to be an enormous challenge that would have been MUCH easier if I'd had a structured guide.
 A guide for building steel structures as well as where to start and how to finish.
 I would have LOVED a guide on how to budget a build.
 Not just a list, but real numbers.

-No this isn't a hard sell ebook sales page, just an invitation to read the real experience of an owner builder starting from an uncleared bush block to moving in day.
+This is an invitation to be immersed in the real experience of an owner builder starting from an uncleared bush block to moving in day.
 If you ever wanted to build your own home, this will inspire you and show you how to get to the finish line, and enjoy the experience.